 Admission to the School of Music

 It is very important that transfer students understand that all potential music majors at UA must pass an audition in their principal applied music area.
-Directions for setting up an audition are on the School of Music web page; a phone call to 205-348-7110 can arrange an audition, too.
 Further along on this page, you will find guidance about which courses transfer, but no courses can be credited toward any bachelor of music (including music therapy) or bachelor of science in music education degree until an audition has been passed.

 Transferring to The University of Alabama

-Generic transfer considerations can be found in the UA catalog.
+Generic transfer considerations can be found in the UA Catalog.
 Additionally, for students in Alabama’s public colleges, the specific courses which transfer from your school can be found on the STARS website.
 When you use this website, please be patient and check all the recommended areas (your school plus The University of Alabama).
 You can only get accurate answers if you take the time to go through all the steps.
-Music therapy students may be eligible for an out-of-state tuition waiver through ACM.

 Transferring Music Credits